 Inline strings are the string values specified in inline dictionaries and lists.
 They are somewhat constrained in the characters that they may contain; nothing is allowed that might be confused with the syntax characters used by the inline list or dictionary that contains it.
 Specifically, inline strings may not contain newlines or any of the following characters: [,], {, }, or ,.
 In addition, inline strings that are contained in inline dictionaries may not contain :.
-Leading and trailing white space are ignored with inline strings, this includes spaces, tabs, Unicode spaces, etc.
+Both leading and trailing ASCII spaces and ASCII tabs are ignored with inline strings.